WD 1856+534: Planetary system

-The white dwarf is known to host one exoplanet, WD 1856+534 b, in orbit around it.
+The white dwarf is known to host one exoplanet, WD 1856+534 b (short name: WD 1856 b), in orbit around it.
 The exoplanet was detected through the transit method by the Transiting Exoplanet Survey Satellite (TESS) between July and August 2019.
 An analysis of the transit data in 2020 revealed that it is a Jupiter-like giant planet with a radius over ten times that of Earth's, and orbits its host star closely at a distance of 0.02 astronomical units (AU), with an orbital period 60 times shorter than that of Mercury around the Sun.

 The unexpectedly close distance of the exoplanet to the white dwarf implies that it must have migrated inward after its host star evolved from a red giant to a white dwarf, otherwise it would have been engulfed by its star.
 This migration may be related to the fact that WD 1856+534 belongs to a hierarchical triple-star system: the white dwarf and its planet are gravitationally bound to a distant companion, G 229–20, which itself is a binary system of two red dwarf stars.
 Gravitational interactions with the companion stars may have triggered the planet's migration through the Lidov–Kozai mechanism in a manner similar to some hot Jupiters.
 An alternative hypothesis is that the planet instead has survived a common envelope phase.
 In the latter scenario, other planets engulfed before may have contributed to the expulsion of the stellar envelope.
 JWST observations seem to disfavour the formation via common envelope and instead favour high eccentricity migration.